isaksky/RouteProvider/README.md

 ## How does it work?

-It generates FSharp code.
-Here is an example of what would get generated for this route definition:
+It generates FSharp code and saves it to disk to the path you specify.
+For example, if you wanted to make a router for the following route definitions:

 ```FSharp
 [<Literal>]